Authored by the expert who managed and guided the team behind the Estonia Property Pack

 What's the average days-on-market in Estonia in 2026?

-As of early 2026, the estimated average days-on-market for residential properties in Estonia is around 70 to 90 days, with Tallinn apartments typically selling faster at about 60 to 85 days while properties in smaller towns can take 90 to 140 days to find a buyer.
+As of 2026, the estimated average days-on-market for residential properties in Estonia is about 75 to 90 days, with faster sales in Tallinn and Tartu and slower sales in smaller towns.

 Are properties selling above or below asking in Estonia in 2026?